ArchUnitNET

 forbiddenInterfacesShouldBeInForbiddenLayer.Check(Architecture);

-//you can also combine your rules
+// You can also combine your rules

 IArchRule combinedArchRule =